Green-Bat/ArkhamSpeedrunningWiki.github.io/Guides/City/Mousewheel.md

+# Mousewheel Binds for Countering, Opening Grates, and Skipping Dialogue

 Here is how you set up the optimal mousewheel bindings for this game.
 Alternatively, if you are fine with using the game's default binds, we have a pre-made file in the [Resources section](https://www.speedrun.com/arkhamcity/resources).

 * Open the game's Launcher, choose Settings -> Controls